yonglim/rainforest/slides/index.md

 # quite a lot of typing but after you save the Main.elm, you should be able to retrieve the products as a string text

 ----

+# We want to refactor the code and put in better error messages

+---